-Here we have examples of Google Colab notebooks trained on various data sets.
-They are free GPU instances, so great for prototyping and even simple production models.
+On our Github repo depthai-ml-training we provide several ML training notebooks trained on various data sets.
+You can run these notebooks on Google Colab - they provide free CPU/GPU instances, so great for prototyping and even simple production models.

 The tutorial notebook Easy_Object_Detection_With_Custom_Data_Demo_Training.ipynb shows how to quickly train an object detector based on the MobileNet SSDv2 network.